 A case study: Increasing abundance of bowhead whales in West Greenland

 A study in April 2006, showed a significant increase in the winter population abundance of bowhead whales on the former whaling grounds in West Greenland.
 The result was surprising, as the change in abundance couldn’t be explained by recent or rapid growth in population size.
 One hypothesis was that the population, which showed a higher abundance of mature females, had recently attained a certain threshold size elsewhere.
-The authors also augmented that a severe reduction in sea ice facilitated access to coastal areas, and that these two in combination could explain the increase in the occurrence of whales in the area.
+The authors also noted that a severe reduction in sea ice facilitated access to coastal areas and that these two factors in combination could explain the increase in the occurrence of whales in the area.

 Three out of the four bowhead whale stocks seem to be increasing in abundance (see Table below).
-For the Okhotsk Sea, data is insufficient for estimating abundance but according to IWC the population appears small and is subject to both anthropogenic and natural pressures (IWC 2016a).
+For the Okhotsk Sea, data is insufficient for estimating abundance but according to IWC, the population appears small and is subject to both anthropogenic and natural pressures (IWC 2016a).
 IWC recommends that an abundance estimate be obtained for this population.

-Conservation Status according to other international organisations
+Conservation status according to other international organisations

-In the North Atlantic, the bowhead whale is managed by two international management organisations, the North Atlantic Marine Mammal Commission (NAMMCO) and the IWC, for those countries that are members.
+In the North Atlantic, the bowhead whale is managed by two international management organisations: the North Atlantic Marine Mammal Commission (NAMMCO) and the IWC, for those countries that are members.
 Canadian takes are managed domestically.

 Management measures in NAMMCO member countries

-Hunting in Greenland is regulated and administered by the Ministry of Fisheries and Hunting (Government of Greenland 2016).
-Some of the regulations are general to hunting (Home Rule Act no. 12, 29-10-1999, and later amendments in 2001, 2003 and 2008), animal welfare (Home Rule Act no. 25, 18-12-2003), nature protection (Home Rule Act no. 29, 18-12-2003), hunting permits (Executive order nr.
-20, 27-12-2003), while others address specifically the hunting of large whales.
-In addition to Greenland Government rules there may also be additional rules set by the municipality.
+The Ministry of Fisheries and Hunting regulates and administers hunting in Greenland (Government of Greenland 2016).
+Some of the regulations apply to hunting in general (Home Rule Act no. 12, 29-10-1999, and later amendments in 2001, 2003 and 2008), animal welfare (Home Rule Act no. 25, 18-12-2003), nature protection (Home Rule Act no. 29, 18-12-2003), and hunting permits (Executive order nr.
+20, 27-12-2003), while others specifically address the hunting of large whales.
+In addition to the rules of the Government of Greenland, there may also be additional rules set by the municipalities.

-Locally, a team of wildlife officers/wardens control hunting and fishing activities, making sure that conservation measures of protected areas and species are observed, and passing on information to the local community.
+Locally, a team of wildlife officers/wardens control hunting and fishing activities, making sure that conservation measures of protected areas and species are observed and passing information on to the local community.
 The wildlife officers work in close cooperation with the municipalities, the police, and the Government of Greenland.

-The IWC determines the catch quotas for the bowhead whales taken in Greenland.
+The IWC determines the catch quotas for bowhead whales taken in Greenland.
 The quota year for bowheads is from March 1st to December 31st.

 Hunting and utilisation